yonasBSD/wiki.rs/README.md

 ---

-# deadwiki
+# wikirs

-**deadwiki** is a Markdown-powered wiki that uses your filesystem as its db.
+**wikirs** is a Markdown-powered wiki that uses your filesystem as its db.
 This means you can keep your wiki in a git repository and edit content with your text editor, or read and modify pages `with style` using its 1990s-era web interface.

 ---

-There are two built-in ways to access your deadwiki:
+There are two built-in ways to access your wikirs:

 - Run the local webserver and use the (minimal) HTML UI.
 - Just use your filesystem.
 Regular Markdown files. `cat`, `ls`, etc.